Haceee1/Project-Create-a-Token/README.md

          // The "balances" mapping links Ethereum addresses to their respective token balances.
 Ethereum addresses act as unique identifiers for users on the network.
 This mapping allows efficient storage and retrieval of token balances for each address.

          // mint function
-         function mint (address _address, uint _value) public {
+         function mint(address _address, uint _value) public {
            totalSupply += _value;
            balances[_address] += _value;
          }
-         // The "Mint" function lets the contract owner create new tokens and assign them to a specified address.
+         // The "mint" function lets the contract owner create new tokens and assign them to a specified address.
 It takes two parameters: "_address," the recipient address, and "_value," the number of tokens to mint.
 This function increases the total token supply and credits the minted tokens to the given address.

          // burn function
-         function burn (address _address, uint _value) public {
+         function burn(address _address, uint _value) public {
            if (balances[_address] >= _value) {
               totalSupply -= _value;
               balances[_address] -= _value;
            }
          }
-         // Conversely, the "Burn" function allows token holders to destroy their tokens.
+         // Conversely, the "burn" function allows token holders to destroy their tokens.
 It requires two parameters: "_address," the address from which tokens will be burned, and "_value," the number of tokens to burn.
 This function checks if the sender has enough tokens to burn.
 If so, it decreases the total token supply and deducts the burned tokens from the specified address's balance.

      }
      ```